Living in Dubai, UAE: An Expat Guide

 - The Burj Khalifa: Of course, the obligatory visit to Burj Khalifa’s 148th floor.
 You’ll feel at the very top of the sky.
 Just make sure you don’t have vertigo!
 And when you get down, check out the Dubai Fountain, which truly rivals the dancing fountains of Las Vegas.

-- Sand dune adventures: Dubai is located in the middle of a desert, which means there are quite a few options for dune adventures.
+- Sand dune adventures: Dubai is located in the middle of a desert, which means there are quite a few options for dune adventures with the Dubai skyline sitting in the background.
 Rent a buggy, slash through the sand in an SUV, or opt for a sunset camel ride.

 - Luxury shopping: Every single brand you can think of probably has a store in Dubai and no wonder.
 Giant malls populate the entire city and shopping is one of the most popular past-times in Dubai, especially during the scorching summer.